deislabs/hippo-docs/content/quickstart.md

 * [WASI compatible] programming language installed, either AssemblyScript, C, Rust, or Swift.
 * [PowerShell] v6+, if using Windows.
 * [Git] installed.
 This is a temporary development dependency until [Hippo] and [WAGI] are publishing releases.
-* [Make] installed.
-This is a temporary development dependency until WAGI is publishing releases.
 * [.NET 5].
 This is temporary development dependency until Hippo is publishing releases.
 * [Rust].
+This is a temporary development dependency until WAGI is publishing releases.
+* POSIX developer environment such as linux, macos or WSL, with developer tools such as make, bash, curl, etc installed.
 This is a temporary development dependency until WAGI is publishing releases.

 [Git]: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 [Node.js]: https://nodejs.org/en/download/